Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 We see that in fact we can choose $\theta$ to be of the form $-1/(4m) + \delta$ for any $\delta > 0$. \end{proof}

 \begin{proof}[Proof of Proposition \ref{nevo} (Nevo-Style Ergodic Theorem)] This follows almost immediately from Theorem \ref{thm_nevo_original}.
 Let $\mathcal{H} \subset L^2(\Gamma \backslash G)$ be the orthogonal complement to the finite-dimensional subrepresentations.
 Let $a \in L^2(\Gamma \backslash G)$.
 Notice that if $a$ is $(1, K)$-invariant, then $a \in \mathcal{H}$ if and only if $a$ is orthogonal to the coloring eigenfunctions.
-This follows from the discussion in Appendix \ref{sec_coloring_eigenfunctions} as well as the fact that all finite-dimensional non-spherical representations in $L^2(\Gamma \backslash G)$ are orthogonal to $(1, K)$-invariant functions (which are contained in the span of the spherical subrepresentations).
+This follows from the fact that the coloring eigenfunctions exactly correspond to the finite-dimensional spherical representations in $L^2(\Gamma \backslash G)$ (see Section \ref{sec_coloring_eigenfunctions}), as well as the fact that all finite-dimensional non-spherical representations in $L^2(\Gamma \backslash G)$ are orthogonal to $(1, K)$-invariant functions.

-By Proposition \ref{prop_integrability_exponent_property_t}, we know that the $G$-action on $\mathcal{H}$ has finite integrability exponent which only depends on $G$ (and not on $\Gamma$).
+By Theorem 5.6 in \cite{gorodnik_nevo}, we know that the $G$-action on $\mathcal{H}$ has finite integrability exponent which only depends on $G$ (and not on $\Gamma$).
 Therefore by Theorem \ref{thm_nevo_original}, we know that there exists a $\theta > 0$ and $C > 0$, both independent of $\Gamma$, such that

 \end{proof}